elmtree-askmo/cloudcannon-app/content/learn/nursing/where-are-nicotinic-receptors-located-and-what-is-their-function-in-the-nervous-system.md

 url: /learn/nursing/questions/where-are-nicotinic-receptors-located-and-what-is-their-function-in-the-nervous-system
 score: -1.0
 related_article1:
-    id: 170515
+    id: 170502
-    title: What is the role of the vagus nerve in the parasympathetic nervous system, particularly concerning the heart and lungs?
+    title: >-
+        How does the somatic nervous system facilitate voluntary control of skeletal muscles?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-the-vagus-nerve-in-the-parasympathetic-nervous-system-particularly-concerning-the-heart-and-lungs
+    url: /learn/nursing/questions/how-does-the-somatic-nervous-system-facilitate-voluntary-control-of-skeletal-muscles
 related_article2:
-    id: 170518
+    id: 170510
-    title: Explain the role of the autonomic nervous system in maintaining blood pressure homeostasis.
+    title: >-
+        What physiological changes occur during the rest and digest response due to parasympathetic activation?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-role-of-the-autonomic-nervous-system-in-maintaining-blood-pressure-homeostasis
+    url: /learn/nursing/questions/what-physiological-changes-occur-during-the-rest-and-digest-response-due-to-parasympathetic-activation
 related_article3:
-    id: 170521
+    id: 170515
-    title: How can drug interactions modulate heart rate and influence blood vessel diameter?
+    title: >-
+        What is the role of the vagus nerve in the parasympathetic nervous system, particularly concerning the heart and lungs?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-drug-interactions-modulate-heart-rate-and-influence-blood-vessel-diameter
+    url: /learn/nursing/questions/what-is-the-role-of-the-vagus-nerve-in-the-parasympathetic-nervous-system-particularly-concerning-the-heart-and-lungs
 related_article4:
-    id: 170521
+    id: 170501
-    title: How can drug interactions modulate heart rate and influence blood vessel diameter?
+    title: >-
+        What are the main components of the central nervous system and their primary functions?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-drug-interactions-modulate-heart-rate-and-influence-blood-vessel-diameter
+    url: /learn/nursing/questions/what-are-the-main-components-of-the-central-nervous-system-and-their-primary-functions
 related_article5:
-    id: 170508
+    id: 170509
-    title: What are the differences between alpha and beta adrenergic receptors in terms of their physiological effects?
+    title: >-
+        How does sympathetic activation influence heart rate and blood pressure during the fight or flight response?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-differences-between-alpha-and-beta-adrenergic-receptors-in-terms-of-their-physiological-effects
+    url: /learn/nursing/questions/how-does-sympathetic-activation-influence-heart-rate-and-blood-pressure-during-the-fight-or-flight-response
 ---

 &nbsp;